Associate Alumnae of Douglass College - Planned Giving

 What if I have already written my will or trust?

-You can amend a will or trust to make a gift to Douglass College.
+You can amend a will or trust to make a gift to the AADC.
 Your attorney can prepare the simple document, called a codicil, that adds a new bequest to us while reaffirming the other terms of your will.
-Similarly, he or she can prepare an amendment to your revocable trust to add the Associate Alumnae of Douglass College for the Douglass Fund as a beneficiary.
+Similarly, he or she can prepare an amendment to your revocable trust to add the Associate Alumnae of Douglass College as a beneficiary.

-If you are considering a bequest or revocable trust benefiting Douglass College, email us, complete the personal illustration form, or call us at 732-932-2880 so that we can assist you through the process.
+If you are considering a bequest or revocable trust benefiting the AADC, email us, complete the personal illustration form, or call us at 732-246-1600 so that we can assist you through the process.

 Back to Gift Tree